tom-bjorkholm/edit-cfg-json/doc/detailed_design.md

   catch a wrong-direction import on their own, because all three packages are installed into the same venv at test time.

-### 2.5 Alpha status
+### 2.5 Release status

-The packages are released as Alpha. **While Alpha, no API stability or backward compatibility is offered**, for the core or for either backend.
-The public/internal split of section 2.4 still applies, but crossing a major version is not required to change a public name during Alpha.

-Alpha is what makes it safe to publish three packages before a backend written by somebody else has proven the public API of the core: the two in-house backends exercise it and cannot test whether it is enough for a backend written without reading the core.
-The README and the PyPI classifiers say so plainly while it lasts: `Development Status :: 3 - Alpha` in all three `pyproject.toml`, and `readme_parts/alpha_status.md` in all three generated readme files.
+**The Alpha period ends with 0.1.0.** Releases 0.0.2 and 0.0.4 were Alpha, and what Alpha was for was publishing three packages before a backend written by somebody else had proven the public API of the core: the two in-house backends exercise that API and cannot test whether it is enough for a backend written without reading the core.
+Twenty-eight steps of delivery over both backends is what answers that instead, so the freedom to rename a public name without crossing a major version is given up rather than kept.

+**From 0.1.0 the three packages follow semantic versioning**, which is the promise section 2.3 says third-party backend authors need.
+What the promise is about is exactly the public half of the split in section 2.4: a name that `edit_cfg_json/__init__.py` or a backend's own `__init__.py` re-exports is not removed, and what it means is not changed, without a major version.
+Everything else stays internal and may change in any release.

+The README and the PyPI classifiers say so in one place each:
+`readme_parts/project_status.md` in all three generated readme files, and the `Development Status` classifier in all three `pyproject.toml`, which the release commit moves off `3 - Alpha` together with the version.

 ### 2.6 Shared type aliases